 How To Make Five Flavor Sleep Dust

-- 3 tablespoons plus 1 teaspoon lemon balm leaf sour sleep dust (where to buy it)
+- 3 tbsp plus 1 teaspoon lemon balm leaf powder (sour sleep dust)

-- 1 teaspoon whole stevia leaf sweet sleep dust (where to buy it)
+- 1 tsp whole stevia leaf powder (sweet sleep dust)

 Want more research-backed natural remedies?